 Getting to the Needles is easy with Wightlink.
 Our ferry to Yarmouth will drop you within easy reach of the Landmark Attraction.
 Our ferries are quick and comfortable, with plenty of on-board facilities.
 Book your ferry tickets today, and start planning your visit to the Isle of Wight and its world-famous Needles.

-Opening times will vary throughout the season with longer opening hours through Summer.
+Opening times will vary throughout the season with longer opening hours through high summer.

 Site is open to the public all year round, but not all outlets are operational through the winter.